Written by: DreamMeaning Editorial Team

 Get a weekly reflection on common dream themes — calm, psychology-grounded, no spam.

-- Carl Jung — Man and His Symbols (1964) — Jung's exploration of archetypes provides insight into the symbolic meaning of dragons.
+- Carl Jung — Man and His Symbols (1964) — Jung's work on archetypes is crucial for understanding the symbolic meaning of dragons in the unconscious.

-- Sigmund Freud — The Interpretation of Dreams (1900) — Freud's theories on repressed desires can illuminate why dragons appear in dreams.
+- Sigmund Freud — The Interpretation of Dreams (1900) — Freud's theories on dream symbolism offer insights into repressed desires that an abandoned dragon might represent.

 Sources & interpretation basis